Pyrite: Properties, Facts and Photos

 Properties of Pyrite (geology)

-Pyrite is an iron sulphide mineral, which means it's a chemical compound of iron and sulphur.
-It contains a high percentage of iron and is relatively common, hence can be found in many geological environments.
+Pyrite contains a high percentage of iron and is relatively common, hence can be found in many geological environments.

-It occurs in a variety of forms, which makes it particularly popular with mineral collectors.
+Pyrite occurs in a variety of forms, making it particularly popular with mineral collectors.

-Pyrite crystals can be isometric (cube-shaped) which is one of the simplest and most common crystal shapes.
-They can also be octahedrons or pyritohedrons,(a pyritohedron).
+Pyrite crystals can be isometric (cube-shaped), one of the simplest and most common crystal shapes.
+They can also be octahedrons or pyritohedrons,(a pyritohedron ).

-Crystal faces can also be striated, which is another characteristic that distinguishes pyrite from gold.
+Pyrite's crystal faces can also be striated, another characteristic that distinguishes pyrite from gold.

 In the late 1970s, deep-sea hydrothermal vents were discovered on the ocean floor at previously unexplored depths.
 These vents supported unique ecosystems with hundreds of newly discovered species.
 Many of the vents emitted mineral-rich fluids containing pyrite at temperatures as high as 400°C (752°F).

-Gold and pyrite form under very similar geological conditions and can even occur together within the same rock.
+Gold and pyrite form under very similar geological conditions and even occur within the same rock.
 Inclusions of gold in pyrite are not uncommon.

-Although pyrite could be used as an ore, it rarely is.
-That's because there are many other more suitable minerals from which gold can be extracted.
+Although pyrite could be used as an ore, it rarely is, because there are many other more suitable minerals from which gold can be extracted.

-Pyrite is relatively common and can be found worldwide, but generally only occurs in small quantities.
+Pyrite is a relatively common mineral found worldwide but generally only occurs in small quantities.

 The Rio Tinto region of Spain has vast pyrite reserves.
-Countries including Bolivia, Brazil, Peru, Japan, Canada and Italy, to name just a few, have produced many fine specimens.
+Countries including Bolivia, Brazil, Peru, Japan, Canada and Italy, to name just a few, have produced many fine specimens of pyrite.

 The Meaning of 'Pyrite'

 The word 'pyrite' comes from the Greek 'pyr', meaning 'fire'.
-When struck with a hard stone or steel tiny pieces break away and react with oxygen to create burning hot sparks.
-This was one of the earliest methods used by humans to create fire.
+When struck with stone or steel, tiny pieces break away and react with oxygen, creating burning hot sparks.
+This was one of the earliest methods humans used to create fire.

 The wheel-lock gun, developed around 1500, was ignited by spinning a spring-loaded steel wheel against a small piece of pyrite.
 This generated sparks, which ignited the gunpowder and the charge in the gun's barrel.